Lotus Sutra: Chapters 10–22

 The Buddha tells a story about a previous life when he was a bodhisattva called Sadāparibhūta ("Never-disparaging" or "Never-disrespectful") and how he treated every person he met, good or bad, with respect, always remembering that they will become Buddhas.
-Never-disparaging experienced much ridicule and condemnation by other monastics and laypersons but he always responded by saying "I do not despise you, for you will become a buddha."
-He continued to teach this sutra for many lifetimes until he reached Buddhahood.
+Never-disparaging experienced much ridicule and condemnation by other monastics and laypersons but he always responded by saying "I do not despise you, for you will become a Buddha."
+He continued to teach this sūtra for many lifetimes until he reached Buddhahood.